kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

   controller-runtime such that an informer is aware of any and all outstanding references when its removal is called.

-* Safety of stopping individual informers.
+* The safety of stopping individual informers is unclear.
 There is concern that stopping individual informers will leak go routines or memory.
 We should be able to use pprof tooling and exisiting leak tooling in controller-runtime to identify and mitigate any leaks